 ‘I’ve made a lot of really good friends, got involved with the other activities that the group organizes, I love running even more, and I’m feeling more comfortable with myself,’ she said.

 ‘Unless there is a critical mass of women already in the club, fewer prospective female members stay around because it is largely male dominated.’

 For O’Brien, redressing the gender balance of Out To Swim’s membership is essential for ensuring the club’s sustainability.

-'I also want to ensure that as many women as possible have the opportunity to experience the personal benefits of belonging to this club – meeting new friends, increasing your social circle, exercising in a non-threatening environment, and being part of a club that feels like a big, occasionally dysfunctional, but always loving family.’
+‘A more equal gender balance will create a different dynamic within the club – gay men and lesbians are strongest when we work together and build on each other’s strengths.
+I also want to ensure that as many women as possible have the opportunity to experience the personal benefits of belonging to this club – meeting new friends, increasing your social circle, exercising in a non-threatening environment, and being part of a club that feels like a big, occasionally dysfunctional, but always loving family.’